xeodou/react-native-player/README.md

     protected List<ReactPackage> getPackages() {
       return Arrays.<ReactPackage>asList(
           new MainReactPackage(),
-          new CustomToastPackage()  // Add this line
+          new ReactPlayerManager()  // Add this line
       );
     }
   };